 You can also customize the color by clicking on the color box to open the color wheel and choose your favorite color.

 Simply select a color and close the window.

 Step 4: Click OK.
 You should see the new layer color showing for that layer.

 When you select the object on that layer, the outline or bounding box will change to that color.

 A piece of cake!
 This is how you change layer color in Adobe Illustrator.

-The four steps to change layer color are open the layer panel, double click, choose a color and click OK.
+The four steps to change layer color are to open the layer panel, double click, choose a color, and click OK.
 As simple as that.
-Some of you don’t mind the layer colors, some of you might want to customize your own.
+Some of you don’t mind the layer colors, and some of you might want to customize your own.